Nemo1999/Joint-TensoRF/README.md

 # Acknowdgement <a id="sec-4"></a>

-The code of this project is modified from https://github.com/apchenstu/TensoRF Thanks *Anpei Chen*, *Zexiang Xu*, *Andreas Geiger*, *Jingyi Yu*, *Hao Su* for providing this greate codebase!
+The code of this project is modified from [https://github.com/apchenstu/TensoRF](https://github.com/chenhsuanlin/bundle-adjusting-NeRF)](https://github.com/chenhsuanlin/bundle-adjusting-NeRF)
+Huge thanks to *Lin, Chen-Hsuan* , *Ma, Wei-Chiu* , *Torralba, Antonio* and *Lucey, Simon* for open-sourcing great codebase!